Lancashire Women cricket team

 The Lancashire Women's cricket team is the women's representative cricket team for the English historic county of Lancashire.
 They play their home games at various grounds across the county, including Beaconsfield Road, Widnes.
 They are coached by Chris Chambers and captained by Eleanor Threlkeld.
 They won both the County Championship and the Twenty20 Cup in 2017.
-Lancashire have links with Cumbria, with some players playing for both sides, as well as some of their players helping make up a North Representative XI.
+Lancashire have links with Cumbria, with some players playing for both sides, as well as some of their players making up a North Representative XI in 2021 and 2022.
 They are partnered with the regional side North West Thunder.

 History

 1930–1997: Early History

 Lancashire Women played their first game in 1930, against the Women's Cricket Association, which they won by 111 runs.
 Over the following years, Lancashire played various one-off games, often against nearby counties such as Yorkshire and Cheshire.
 They also competed in the Women's Area Championship, and the inaugural Women's County Championship, as a combined team with Cheshire, Lancashire and Cheshire Women.